-2.3.1.
-The Program shall define and implement an entry standard for both new and transfer students, as well as transfer of credits.
+- 2.3.1.
+The Program shall define and implement an entry standard for both new and transfer students, as well as transfer of credits. - 2.3.1.1.
+The Program shall establish written policies on student admission, covering the requirements and the process for accepting new students into Program, including information on how Program ensures and documents that students are meeting prerequisites and how it handles cases where prerequisite have not been met.